jgarciatorralba/translator-microservice-challenge/README.md

 - Once completed, open with VisualStudio and in the command palette (*"View > Command Palette"*) select the option *"Dev Containers: Reopen in Container"*.
 - Inside the development container, install packages with `composer install`.
 - Even though an empty database named **app_db** should have been created with the installation, you can still run `sf doctrine:database:create` for good measure.
-- With the database created and the connection to the application successfully established, execute the existing migrations in folder `/etc/migrations` using the command `sf doctrine:migrations:migrate`.
+- With the database created and the connection to the app successfully established, execute the existing migrations in folder `/etc/migrations` using the command `sf doctrine:migrations:migrate`.

 ---